josuneha/AzureVision/README.md

 1. Select the 'Python' extension published by Microsoft, in the either Extensions panel, or in the main panel, select Install.
     ![image](https://user-images.githubusercontent.com/64772417/149222737-a6dfd960-ddcf-4f89-aa31-f3e041e420de.png)
+1. If warning about a python interpreter is show, select the one shown by the tool (recently installed Python 3.8 conda)
 1. Search the extension **Indent on Paste** by **gazugafan** and Install as mentioned before.